Languages

 LATIN

 Students begin Latin in fourth grade, building a strong foundation in grammar, syntax, and vocabulary.
-Through the study of Latin, they encounter the unique Roman worldview—its concepts of time, space, gender, and more—while developing a deeper appreciation for the roots of Western culture.
-By seventh grade, students read authentic Roman prose and poetry, and from sixth grade on, all participate annually in the National Latin Exam.
+Through Latin, they encounter the Roman worldview — its distinctive ways of ordering time, space, and human experience — while developing a deeper appreciation for the roots of the literary and linguistic tradition they study throughout the curriculum.
+By seventh grade, students read authentic Roman prose and poetry.
+From sixth grade onward, all students participate annually in the National Latin Exam.